danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 <div class="exercise" markdown="true">

-### 3.5 Exercise in class
+### 3.5 Exercises in class
+1. Change the parameters and values, as well as the position/sequence of the sample code to understand the functions and syntaxes like the variable `num`, the transformational functions like `translate()` and `rotate()`, as well as holding and restoring current style and transformations like `push()` and `pop()`.

+2. We have explained how to use `rotate()` to displace the ellipse in different angles, but how about the fading in and out of each ellipse in the sketch?
+(Hints: Since this is repeatedly faded in and out, the `background()` syntax under the function `draw()` as the key element to produce such effects.)

-- This exercise is about structuring code.
+3. This exercise is about structuring code.
 How would you restructure the sample code so that it is easier for others to understand but still maintain the same visual outcome?
 There are no right or wrong answers but some pointers below might facilitate discussion:
     - You may rename the function and add new functions
     - Instead of having `drawElements()`, you might have something like `drawThrobber()` and `drawLines()`?
 </div>

 ### 3.6 Asterisk Painting
-So far we have discussed the transformation of objects with the sample code, but the throbber is moving repetitively and regularly through the use of syntaxes like `frameRate()` (to slow down the number of frames that run per second) and `rotate()` (to control the angle for each rotation).
-But more importantly with the `draw()` and `rect()` functions, it gives the illusion that the newly drawn ellipse fades over time and one appears after the other following the drawing of a semi-transparent rectangle background each frame.

 The following section will move from repetition and regularity to repetition and difference.
 Artist and software developer John P. Bell has made an artwork called *Asterisk Painting*,[^Bell] containing a number of throbber-like spinning patterns, but each throbber (or what he calls asterisk) is spinning differently, with variations of color and texture.
 Many syntaxes that Bell has used are related to time and temporality, for example the setting up of a timer, the calculation of current milliseconds, the speed of rotation, the waiting time for starting a new cycle, and so on.
 Even for the visual outcome, what constitutes an asterisk is not a geometric shape, but a series of numbers which refer to the milliseconds counter that lines up as a straight line.
 (See Figure 3.3 for the visual outcome)